Mobile App Scalability: Key Factors for Long-Term Success

 Edge Computing

 Edge computing reduces latency by processing data closer to users.
 Instead of relying solely on central servers, data is processed at the “edge” of the network.
-This speeds up response times, especially for global users.

 5G Networks